WRO2024TUMIAQP/WRO-2024-TUMIAQP/README.md

 ---
 > [!NOTE]
-> This repository contains all the information related to our project for the WRO 2024, including code, designs, and technical documentation.
+> "This repository contains all the information related to our project for the WRO 2024, including code, designs, and technical documentation.
+You can view our logbook at https://heyzine.com/flip-book/b6dbb9050b.html."

 ## Table of Contents